tulika105/Prompting-Techniques/README.md

 # Prompting Techniques in AI Language Models

-This document explains several prompting techniques used to guide AI language models, such as GPT, and provides clear examples for each.
+This repository outlines techniques for crafting effective prompts to guide AI language models, such as GPT, and explains different prompting strategies with clear examples.

 ---

+## Crafting an Effective Prompt

+To ensure the AI model generates accurate and useful responses, follow this structured approach:

+1. **Establish Role and High-Level Task Description:**
+   - Clearly define the AI's role and the overall objective in 1-2 sentences.

+2. **Dynamic/Retrieved Content for Context:**
+   - Provide any relevant background information or dynamic content to ground the task.

+3. **Detailed Task Instructions:**
+   - Break down the task into clear, step-by-step instructions.

+4. **Example:**
+   - Include examples to guide the model and clarify expectations.

+5. **Repeat Critical Information:**
+   - Reiterate the key points or steps for emphasis.

+6. **Prevent Hallucinations:**
+   - State explicitly: "Say 'I don't know' if you don't know the answer or process asked."

+This structure ensures clarity, avoids ambiguity, and minimizes hallucination risks in the AI-generated content.

+---

+## Prompting Techniques

-## 1. Few-Shot Prompting
+### 1. Few-Shot Prompting

-**Definition:**
-Provide a few examples of the task you want the model to perform.
-The model uses these examples to understand the pattern and generate similar outputs.
+Provide a few examples of the task to help the model understand the expected pattern and generate outputs accordingly.

 **Example:**
 ```
 Translate English to French: